daparic/testdriver/README.md

+# Introduction
+This a quick way to learn Linux kernel development by writing a simple dummy driver.

 ## Build
 ```
 make
 ```
+This will produce `testdriver.ko` driver.

 ## Load
 To test, open two terminals.
 In the first terminal to watch the driver's assigned major number: